01 of 03

 Prague is often called the Paris of Eastern Europe; it bursts with museums, great restaurants, gardens, and history.
 If you only have two days to get a taste of this exciting and beautiful city of tall spires, you need a plan.
 These two itineraries of Prague's high points can be flipped as Day 1 or Day 2, depending on your preference.

 Times given are only approximations.
-You might take more or less time depending upon your level of interest in each attraction, how many photos you take and the speed of your pace.Continue to 2 of 3 below.
+You might take more or less time depending upon your level of interest in each attraction, how many photos you take and your visiting pace.Continue to 2 of 3 below.

 02 of 03